mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE*: Practical use of this feature is questionable.
 Disabled by default.

 --frames=<number>
-    Play/convert only first <number> frames, then quit.
+    Play/convert only first <number> video frames, then quit.
+For audio only, run <number> iteration of the playback loop, which is most likely not what you want.
+(This behavior also applies to the corner case when there are less video frames than <number>, and audio is longer than the video.)

 --fullscreen, --fs
     Fullscreen playback (centers movie, and paints black bands around it).